History of Sex in Cinema:

 Belle de Jour (1967, Fr.) (aka Beauty of the Day)

 She was unhappily married to respectful society surgeon Pierre Serizy (Jean Sorel), in an unconsummated and frigid relationship.
 She frequently experienced imaginative daydreams (of gang-rape, masochism - whippings and bondage, and eroticism).
-She had hired herself out to brothel Madame Anais (Genevieve Page), who told her: "My girls have to be polite and very cheerful.
+These vivid imaginings led her to hire herself out to brothel Madame Anais (Genevieve Page), who told her: "My girls have to be polite and very cheerful.
 You have to enjoy your work."

 Enjoying part-time suburban prostitution during afternoons only, she took the "very simple and very cute" name - 'Belle de Jour' - "easy to remember."

 She soon experienced a variety of strange clients - some of whom enjoyed role-playing.
 In one scene, she was tied up while mud was thrown at her and she was called "Old whore," "Maggot" and "Pig."